 The XML EXPORT FILE statement exports the content of the COBOL data item indicated by the DataItem parameter.
-The content of the data item is converted to an XML document using one or more files indicated by the ModelFileName parameter and then output to the file specified by the DocumentName parameter.
+The content of the data item is converted to an XML document using one or more files indicated by the ModelFileName parameter.
+The output of this conversion is to the file specified by the DocumentName parameter.
 If the optional StyleSheetName parameter is present, the style sheet is used to transform the document after it has been generated but before it is stored in the data file.